duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 }
 ```

-## Constants definition rules
+## Constants Definition Rules

-You can define constants for Duktig PHP Framework project in file: `app/config/constants.php`
+You can define constants for the Duktig PHP Framework project in the file: `app/config/constants.php`

-- Constants can be defined only in file: `app/config/constants.php`
+- Constants can be defined only in the file: `app/config/constants.php`
-- All constants should be defined only in UPPER CASE
+- All constants should be defined in UPPERCASE only
 - Words in names can be divided by underscore: `_`
 - Names should be defined as readable as possible